The Madeira River Complex

 The Madeira is the largest tributary of the Amazon, representing 23 percent of all hydrological resources in the Amazon basin, and contributing 15 percent of the water volume and half of the sediments and nutrients that flow into the Amazon River and out into the Atlantic Ocean.
 The region is considered to be a “mega-biodiverse” home to an estimated 750 fish and 800 bird species.
 In addition, the construction of the dams will likely change the water levels of the Madeira River during both the dry and rainy seasons.
 This could potentially have an impact on lowland agriculture practiced by indigenous peoples and other traditional populations that live in the region.

-The Environmental Impact Assessment that was carried out before the auctions for the dams contained a series of flaws (link to the EIA flaws sections).
+The Environmental Impact Assessment that was carried out before the auctions for the dams contained a series of flaws.
 In addition, after the bidding, the winning consortium of the Jirau dam, Energia Sustentável do Brasil, relocated the project to a new construction site without performing new environmental impact studies.

 The Santo Antônio and Jirau dams are expected to cause extensive negative impacts on the region's local populations and ecosystems.
 Possible effects include the displacement of families and communities, the potential extinction of migratory fish species, the increased spread of malaria, increased erosion of riverbanks, and stronger pressure on already lacking social services due to the migration of families in search of jobs.